Waátunwan Relative Housing Advocate

 Reports to: Program Manager

-Mother Nation is a non-profit organization offering culturally informed healing services, advocacy, mentorship, homeless, and homeless prevention case management to celebrate and inspire the success of Native American families.
+Mother Nation is a non-profit organization offering culturally informed healing services, mobile advocacy, mentorship, prevention and case management for unsheltered relatives.
 The design of each program is to honor the beauty and strength of Native American culture, spirituality and values built on the ancestral strength of each participant.
 Mother Nation is committed to always providing culturally based traditional teachings throughout all service areas.

-Mother Nation is active in partnering with Sister Native Homeless Providers, Tribes and Non-Native agencies to build unity in serving the Native American homeless community and families at risk of homelessness.
+Mother Nation is active in partnering with both Sister Native and Non-Native Unsheltered providers, and Tribes to build unity in serving the Native American community and families at risk of homelessness.
 Our goals are to ensure healing and wellness with cultural resilience offering quality service to change the dynamics of Native women and families from the impacts historical and intergenerational trauma.
 In addition, Mother Nation primary service is to prevent and stop the violence against Native women through culturally informed healing services, advocacy and mentorship.

-The Waantunwan Case Manager’s primary responsibility is to support women, men, and families experiencing homelessness rapidly identify and obtain temporary or permanent housing options outside of the shelter or homeless housing system.
-By quickly connecting people to housing through cultural and trauma informed services, we hope to reduce the amount of time they experience homelessness.
-This position will work with the Cultural Services Team to provide spiritual support and cultural healing to help clients remain stably housed over time.
+The Waantunwan Relative Housing Advocate’s primary responsibility is prevention of homelessness to support Native American/Alaskan Native families including single men and women to relocation, and housing stability.
+By offering mobile advocacy or case management, we hope to engage relatives in identifying any cultural and trauma informed service needs.
+This position will work with the Cultural Response Team as needed to provide spiritual and cultural healing support to help relatives remain stably housed over time.
 This position requires mobile advocacy and field work.

 JOB REQUIREMENTS AND RESPONSIBILITIES: